-"We have had a close call, Oldfer," Bravot said.
+"We have had a close call, Oldfer."
+Bravot said.
 He passed his left hand across his forehead, now wet with perspiration.
-"This man is an Army Intelligence agent who shot at me once, and whom I stupidly overlooked in Mexico due to and cried, "Here, Backropp, you will my preoccupation with other mat-
+"This man is an Army Intelligence agent who shot at me once, and whom I stupidly overlooked in Mexico due to my preoccupation with other matters.'